250th Rifle Division (Soviet Union): Operation Typhoon

-While the overall attack front was up to 45km wide the main breakthrough sector was only 16km wide.
+While the overall attack front was up to 45 km wide the main breakthrough sector was only 16 km wide.
 Overall, the Kaniutino axis was attacked by four German corps consisting of 12 divisions, including three panzer divisions (460-470 tanks) and one motorized division, simultaneously.
 Shortly after, the 9th Army's VI Army Corps began pushing toward Bely.

 Khomenko attempted to counterattack the next day to restore the front, but under the prevailing circumstances this effort failed.
 By order of Western Front on October 4 the 29th Army's 29th Motorized Rifle Brigade and 53rd Cavalry Division were shifted to occupy a prepared defensive line in front of Bely.
 Despite its name the 29th Brigade had no motor vehicles, so it travelled primarily by rail, then on foot, losing up to 50 men killed and wounded by air attacks.
 When it arrived at the city it found German forces already holding the city's southern portion.
 Meanwhile the 250th had set out on foot for the Bely axis, but never managed to reach it.
 In the course of October 4 the German Air Force struck the division's units three times, as well as the 53rd Cavalry and the city itself.
 Up to 170 German aircraft took part in the attacks in groups of 40 - 80 bombers and fighters.
 The division's units were scattered and failed to occupy the fortified positions of the Bely antitank region.
 With the limited forces available it was impossible to hold the city.